| Title: | Capture the Spirit of Your 'ggplot2' Calls |

 then this will also be recovered (if requested).

-When used iteractively, a warning will be produced if the data to be extracted exists in the workspace but not identical to the captured version.
+When used interactively, a warning will be produced if the data to be extracted exists in the workspace but not identical to the captured version.

 in ggplot(data)